 The Grand Imam is from the west bank of Luxor

-Q: some Imams say things on Friday prayers which incite violence and fear.
+Question: Some Imams say things on Friday prayers that incite violence and fear.
 What is Al-Azham doing about this?

-Christians are members of one church and this builds community and understanding.
-In Islam, a mosque is a mosque, but also you can just pray where you are, which means that this strong sense of community Christians have, doesn’t exist in Islam.
+Christians are members of one church, and this builds community and understanding.
+In Islam, a mosque is a mosque, but you can also pray where you are, which means that this strong sense of community Christians have doesn’t exist in Islam.
 Probably this is the cause of some perception problems.